Roberote/maldito-s-game1/README.md

 🇬🇧 **English:**
 This was the start of a small game built in **GameMaker Studio 2**, just for fun between friends.
-I (Roberto) was in charge of programming and file management, while the art was done by my friends:
+I (Robert) was in charge of programming and file management, while the art was done by my friends:
 - 🎨 **Arthur Delapieri** – Architecture & Urbanism student (Unaerp - Ribeirão Preto)
 - 🎨 **Arturo Dobles** – Design student (UFU – Uberlândia)